RJPearson94/terraform-provider-twilio/docs/resources/serverless_function.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The Service SID of the function is managed under.
+- `service_sid` - (Mandatory) The service SID of the function is managed under.
 Changing this forces a new resource to be created
 - `friendly_name` - (Mandatory) The name of the function
 - `content_file_name` - (Optional) The name of the file
 - `content` - (Optional) The file contents as string